Learn about actual and potential costs

 How risky is the Compressors supply chain?

 The level of risk across the supply chain for compressors is medium.
 First-tier suppliers, which include iron and steel manufacturers, nonferrous metal foundry product manufacturers and industrial supply wholesalers, introduce a medium level of risk to the supply chain.
-These first-tier suppliers have limited negotiation power when sourcing their key...
+These suppliers have limited negotiation power when sourcing their key inputs,...
 Subscribe to learn more.